BrandonMFong/xPro/README.md

 An additional feature allows the user to define key/value pairs where the values are paths to a directory in the system and using a utility shell function `goto` would `cd` you directly into the keyed value directory.

-Version 5+ supports cross platform usage.
+Version 5+ supports cross platform usage (Linux, MacOS, & Windows).
 Previous versions (all of which reached end of life) only supports windows platforms using powershell.

 ## Building
 - Setup your development environment: